This is a best prospect industry sector for this country. Includes a market overview and trade data.

 *Selection criteria are based on USDA/FAS Country Strategy Statement (CSS), market surveillance, and suggestions by industry players.

-Most of the wheat processed by Salvadoran mills comes from the United States, which accounts for almost 100 % of total imports, although some Canadian wheat is imported when price is competitive for local wheat millers.
+Overview: Nearly 100% of the wheat processed by Salvadoran mills comes from the United States, although some Canadian wheat is imported when the price is competitive for local wheat millers.
 Annual imports of U.S. wheat range from 230,000 to 295,000 metric tons.
-In 2019, U.S. wheat imports reached USD $62.6 million.
+In 2020, U.S. wheat imports reached USD $35.8 million.

-Bakery consumption continues to increase, mainly due to the growth of fresh bakery centers in all major supermarket chains.
-Convention tourism is also helping boost consumption of bakery products at hotels due to the increase in business events.
-In addition, a high growth of coffee bars that serve desserts is helping to boost the growth of bakery product consumption.
+Opportunities: Bakery consumption continues to increase, mainly due to the growth of fresh bakery centers in all major supermarket chains.
+In addition, high growth in the number of cafés that also serve desserts is helping to boost the growth of bakery product consumption.

 Bakery manufacturers continue to be optimistic about free trade and believe that the Central America – Dominican Republic – United States Free Trade Agreement (CAFTA-DR) is providing growth opportunities.
 Ethnic bakery products, especially sweet cookies and cheese quesadillas exported to the United States are growing due to the high demand for these products by the Salvadoran community residing in the United States.
 U.S wheat has no tariffs or quotas due to the benefit of free trade under CAFTA-DR.

-El Salvador is an important market for U.S. yellow corn, used almost exclusively by the poultry and animal feed industries.
+Overview: El Salvador is an important market for U.S. yellow corn, used almost exclusively by the poultry and animal feed industries.
 The snack processing industry is also a major importer of hard endosperm corn.
-Imports of yellow corn from the United States account for 90% of local demand, estimated at 480,000 metric tons for the 2019-20 crop year.
+Imports of yellow corn from the United States account for 90% of local demand, estimated at 475,000 metric tons for the 2020-21 crop year.

-Snack food production is at the top of the list in the food processing sector.
+Opportunities: Snack food production is at the top of the list in the food processing sector.
 Yellow corn is a main ingredient in the snack manufacturing process.
 Products such as corn chips, salted peanuts, cheese puffs and party mixes are some of the most popular items in the local snack sector.
-The DIANA and Bocadeli snack brands produced in El Salvador offer respectable quality for the price and have roughly 75% of the snack market.
+The DIANA and Bocadeli snack brands produced in El Salvador capture roughly 75% of the snack market.
 In addition, DIANA is the largest snack producer in Central America and is already exporting products such as corn chips and nacho tortillas to ethnic markets in the United States.

 The poultry, swine, and dairy sectors are also major users of yellow corn for feed mix.